Beverly Cleary School

 Parent and Family Support

 - Beverly Cleary School has a high level of parent involvement.
 Parent volunteers work as tutors, chaperone events and help prepare classroom materials.
 Volunteers contributed thousands of hours of service last year.

-- Parents assist children in year-round eco-science gardening project.
+- Parents assist children in year-round eco-science gardening projects.

 - Volunteers staff health screenings, assist in classrooms, garden, library, office, conduct in-school banking, reading incentive and tutor/mentor programs.

 - Family and community members coordinate a wide variety of school activities including a Spring Fling, Run for the Arts, Field Day, Volunteer Program and Foundation Auction.